Stone

 Three of the weavers approach, and block my way.

-They look at the three bands on my robe, and the mark of the watchtower.
+They look at the three bands on my robe, and the mark of the Watchtower.

-And then scan me with energy eyes.
+Then they scan me with energy eyes.

 “Welcome brother Yagrin,” says the eldest.